Sharks, fun facts

 Although their mouths are full of teeth, sharks do not chew their food but use them to tear food apart.

 Sharks are mostly predators, so their diet is generally carnivorous.
-They eat fish, marine mammals, molluscs, or even other sharks.
+They eat fish, marine mammals, mollusks, or even other sharks.
 It all depends on the size and habitat of the shark.
 Some are even scavengers.

 However, other species of sharks, such as the whale and the basking shark are filter feeders.
 They ingest phytoplankton, algae, and krill, as well as larvae, small crustaceans, squid, or even small fish.